 The Category 3 Delegates or above are obligated to:

 - ensure that a copy of the University's Health and Safety Policy is provided to the Employee

-- ensure that a copy of the Working From Home Policy is provided to the Employee
+- ensure that a copy of the Working From Home Procedure is provided to the Employee

 - integrate health and safety responsibilities into position descriptions for Employees working from home